JorgeLuis-RJ/Robotics2022-2S_Lab4/README.md

 ![This is an image](/assets/PhantomX_D&H.png)

-In the last table, and based on the first picture of this section, the workspace of the PhantomX Pincher robot, the generic parameters d1, a2, a3 and a4 are ####, respectively.
+In the last table, and based on the first picture of this section, the workspace of the PhantomX Pincher robot, the generic parameters d1, a2, a3 and a4 are 42, 105, 105 and 110 mm, respectively.

 #### Movement Through ROS